Key takeaways

 Taking Zoloft may make you feel uncomfortable or weird at first as your body starts to process the medication.
 After a week or two these side effects will go away for most people as their bodies get used to the medication.
 It’s possible to experience some of these side effects sporadically throughout the duration that you’re taking Zoloft, especially if your provider increases your dose.
 If they increase the dose, it will take a couple of weeks for your body to fully appreciate the new dose.
 From there, it can be several more weeks before you may see an improvement in symptoms.
 Most healthcare professionals will allow for 4-8 weeks between dose adjustments to make sure the full effect of the new dose is realized.

 You may be wondering if you should discuss your drug therapy with those around you.
 Your family and friends have likely noticed the impact depression and anxiety can have on you, but the decision to share your treatment choice is absolutely up to you.
 Yes, some of the side effects of drug therapy may also be noticeable.
 Like untreated anxiety and depression, the effects of drug therapy can also impact your daily functioning.
 Speak to your healthcare professional about the best way to handle any potential impacts on your job or performance of daily activities.
 While your boss at work should not hold against you that you are seeking treatment for your disorder, you may not feel comfortable sharing this information.
-Your doctor will be able to walk you through your best options of treating your disorder while maintaining performance expectations along with your privacy.
+Your doctor will be able to walk you through your best options for treating your disorder while maintaining performance expectations along with your privacy.

 Serious side effects of Zoloft